cgpotts/cs224u/projects.md

 * Chen, Xiaoyu and Rohan Badlani.
 2020.
 [Relation extraction with contextualized relation embedding (CRE)](https://www.aclweb.org/anthology/2020.deelio-1.2).
 In _Proceedings of Deep Learning Inside Out (DeeLIO): The First Workshop on Knowledge Extraction and Integration for Deep Learning Architectures_, 11–19.
 Association for Computational Linguistics.

+* Jezabek, Jan and Akash Singh.
+2022.
+MockingBERT: A Method for Retroactively Adding Resilience to NLP Models. _Proceedings of COLING_.

+* Jiang, Hang; Yuxing Chen; Haoshen Hong; and Vivek Kulkarni.
+2020.
+DialectGram: Automatic detection of dialectal variation at multiple geographic resolutions.
+In _Proceedings of the Society for Computation in Linguistics (SCiL) 2020_.
+New Orleans: Association for Computational Linguistics.

 * Kolchinski, Y. Alex and Christopher Potts.
 2018.
 [Representing social media users for sarcasm detection](https://www.aclweb.org/anthology/D18-1140/).
 In _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, 1115-1121.
 Brussels, Belgium: Association for Computational Linguistics.

-* Jiang, Hang; Yuxing Chen; Haoshen Hong; and Vivek Kulkarni.
-2020.
-DialectGram: Automatic detection of dialectal variation at multiple geographic resolutions.
-In _Proceedings of the Society for Computation in Linguistics (SCiL) 2020_.
-New Orleans: Association for Computational Linguistics.

 * Li, Lucy and Julia Mendelsohn.
 2019.
 [Using sentiment induction to understand variation in gendered online communities](https://www.aclweb.org/anthology/W19-0116/).
 In _Proceedings of the Society for Computation in Linguistics (SCiL) 2019_, 156–166.
 New York: Association for Computational Linguistics.